TysonAndre/pecl-teds/README.md

 ## Strict hashing

 `Teds\strict_hash` provides a hash based on value identity.
+Before a final step to improve accidental hash collisions:

-- Objects are hashed based on `spl_object id`.
+- Objects are hashed based only on `spl_object id`.
   Different objects will have different hashes for the lifetime of the hash.
 - Resources are hashed based on `get_resource_id`.
 - Strings are hashed
 - References are dereferenced and hashed the same way as the value.
-- Integers are returned
+- Integers are used directly.
 - Floats are hashed in a possibly platform-specific way.
 - Arrays are hashed recursively.
 If $a1 === $a2 then they will have the same hash.